hcost/Ms-Pacman-Neuroevolution/README.md

 # Ms-Pacman-Neuroevolution
-A side project to try and use a neuroevolution algorithm to create a CNN that plays Ms Pacman
+An old side project to use a neuroevolution algorithm to create a CNN that plays Ms Pacman and familarize myself with tensorflow